meyking/meyking-frontend/README.md

 ## About
+> Made with Sanity, Gatsby and Typescript
 Commercial Website for Meyking Enterprise Inc.

-> Made with Sanity, Gatsby and Typescript
+## File structure

-`sanity-cms/` : directory for sanity.io content management system `web/` : gatsby web frontend in typescript
+- `sanity-cms/` : directory for sanity.io content management system

+- `web/` : gatsby web frontend in typescript